 It is also planned that new features will be added, such as integration of field audit information.
 It will be investigated whether current GNSS inaccuracy created by shading and foliage cover could be resolved via the inclusion of current and future GNSS systems including Galileo, GLONASS and COMPASS.

 Satcoms may eventually be considered for a limited subset of stakeholders (e.g. NGOs or forest communities) where internet connection is not available or not sufficient to provide real-time access to the TransparentForests platform.

-The project kick off date was 22 December 2012.
-The first phase of the project is to define the user segments and user needs and develop the specification for the TransparentForests system and service architecture was completed in the first half of 2013 and followed by the development of a proof-of-concept and a viability analysis across all stakeholder groups, based on webcasts and interviews.
+The Feasibility Study kick off date was 22 December 2012.
+The definition of the user segments and user needs the specification for the TransparentForests system and service architecture was completed in the first half of 2013 and followed by the development of a proof-of-concept which was used in a viability analysis across all stakeholder groups, based on webcasts and interviews.

 The project has enabled the TransparentForests team to undertake a detailed assessment of user needs and requirements, which formed the basis of the TransparentForests service and system design.
 This will enable FSC to mitigate costs of certification, and reduce the potential frequency and severity of errors in the certification process.
 The potential for certifiers to access independent EO derived products defining land cover and land cover changes, combined with the potential for certifiers to record field inspections and tracks, will fundamentally improve the reliability, transparency and safety of certificates issued.
 Once operationalised, TransparentForests should result in an expansion of the FSC certified area, especially in high risk domains such as large tropical and boreal forests.